wuespace/telestion-message-type-dsl-specs/src/index.md

 #### Interface modifiers

-:: _Interface modifiers_ are essentially statements modifying how the _Interface_'s definition should be intrepreted.
+:: _Interface modifiers_ are essentially statements modifying how the _Interface_'s definition should be interpreted.

-_Interface modifiers_ allow to modify interfaces by
+_Interface modifiers_ allow modifying interfaces by

 - making them _abstract_ (disallowing creation of instances of the _Interface_)
-- adding a description to the interface
+- adding a description to the _Interface_
 - extending another _Interface_ and inheriting its _Interface properties_

 ```yaml example